-The Virto Titanium invisible hearing aids will be available across the top two levels of technology.
-The Marvel Titanium will not have any connectivity.
+The Virto Paradise Titanium invisible hearing aids will be available across the top two levels of technology.
+The Paradise Titanium will not have any connectivity.

-The Virto M-10 NW O range is available across four levels of technology.
+The Virto P-10 NW O range is available across four levels of technology.
 It is a non-wireles device and will have no connectivity

-The Marvel 312 device is a Bluetooth enabled hearing aid that shares the same benefits as the wider Marvel range including connection to any mobile phone and access to the outstanding RogerDirect system from Phonak.
+The Virto Paradise 312 device is a Bluetooth enabled hearing aid that shares the same benefits as the wider Paradise range including connection to any mobile phone and access to the outstanding RogerDirect system from Phonak.

 Call now on 01506 420519 to book your appointment or click below to provide your details